 Speech on Indian Culture VS Western Culture in 100 words

 Good Morning to everyone present here!
 My name is XYZ and I’m here to present a speech on “Indian Culture VS Western Culture”.
 The debate on Indian culture VS Western Culture has been going on for a long time and we all know that every culture is unique in its own way.
 The fact that the world wouldn’t be the same if any of these cultures didn’t exist is undeniable.
-However, there are many facts that distinguish the Indian Culture from the Western Culture.
-Let’s start from the history itself, Indian History is way more older in comparison to the Western history.
-In fact, the Indian history is said to have been begun with the appearance of the Indus Valley civilization in 2600 BC.
-When talking about Indian culture and western culture, what differs these cultures is the diversity.
+However, there are many facts that distinguish Indian Culture from Western Culture.
+Let’s start with history itself, Indian History is way more older in comparison to Western history.
+In fact, Indian history is said to have begun with the appearance of the Indus Valley civilization in 2600 BC.
+When talking about Indian culture and Western culture, what differs between these cultures is the diversity.
 Indian culture is known for its diverse range of food, religion, clothing, language, dance forms, music, and so on.
 Indian Culture is home to many festivals that take place all year round and each state has its own festival.
-While in the western culture, everyone has common festivals to celebrate such as Christmas, Thanksgiving and more.
-Indian Culture is about having a variety of customs to follow while the western culture tends to have similar culture.
-Indian Culture has many religions, Hinduism, Sikhism, Jainism, Islam, Buddhism to name a few while Christianity and Judaism dominates the western culture.
-Indian Culture also have different views about marriage while the western culture is quite liberal about marriage and relationships.
-In conclusion, both the cultures are beautiful in their own ways and neither of them can be considered superior than the other.
+While in western culture, everyone has common festivals to celebrate such as Christmas, Thanksgiving and more.
+Indian Culture is about having a variety of customs to follow while western culture tends to have similar culture.
+Indian Culture has many religions, Hinduism, Sikhism, Jainism, Islam, and Buddhism to name a few while Christianity and Judaism dominate the western culture.
+Indian Culture also has different views about marriage while Western culture is quite liberal about marriage and relationships.
+In conclusion, both cultures are beautiful in their own ways and neither of them can be considered superior to the other.
 Different cultures have made the world even more beautiful.
 Take pride in your own culture without demeaning the other one.

 Indian Culture: Important Points for Speech

-Indians value the importance of family system.
-In India, joint family system is still flourishing with modern nuclear family system .
-In joint family system all the family members live together under one roof.
+Indians value the importance of the family system.
+In India, the joint family system is still flourishing with the modern nuclear family system.
+In a joint family system, all the family members live together under one roof.
 The joint family contains the parents, children, children’s spouses, and offspring.
-Joint family system from past has been the backbone of Indian culture.
+The joint family system from the past has been the backbone of Indian culture.

 India is well known for its architectural masterpieces in the world.
-The foreign influences can be evident in Indian art and architecture due to various historical events movements.
+Foreign influences can be evident in Indian art and architecture due to various historical events and movements.
 From north to south, east to west, its culture is extremely rich and fully alive.
 We must not just believe what we see in urban malls.
-Multiple architecture masterpiece are enlisted into UNESCO world heritage site.
+Multiple architectural masterpieces are enlisted into UNESCO world heritage sites.

 Indian cuisine is known for its wide assortment of dishes and is especially famous for its spices and herbs.
-From butter chicken, dal makhani from the North, to idli, dosa, or upma from the south, Indian cuisine is savored all around the world.
-The blend of unique spices and flavors is the specialty of Indian dishes.
+From Butter Chicken, and Dal makhani from the North to idli, dosa, or upma from the south, Indian cuisine is savoured all around the world.
+The blend of unique spices and flavours is the speciality of Indian dishes.
 Not only the dishes but even the eating etiquettes also make up our cultural identity.
 For instance, in parts of South India, food is served on banana leaves as it is said that the nutrients from the leaf enrich your food.